Localization of joint quantum measurements on $\mathbb{C}^d \otimes \mathbb{C}^d$ by entangled resources with Schmidt number at most $d$: Introduction

 \section{Introduction}

-Localizable quantum measurements, adopted in Gisin and Del Santo \cite{Gisin_2024towardsmeasurement}, are a class of multipartite measurements that can be implemented by instantaneous local operations without any inter-party communication.
+Localizable quantum measurements, adopted in Gisin and Del Santo \cite{Gisin_2024towardsmeasurement}, are a class of multipartite measurements that can be implemented by local operations without any inter-party communication.
+Thus, the local operations considered here can be performed instantaneously, i.e., as spacelike-separated events.
 The pre-shared entanglement among the parties allows for a non-trivial class of measurements, beyond mere independent local measurements, to be localized.

 Localizable measurements started to be researched early in the relativistic context \cite{Aharonov_1980,Aharonov_1981,Aharonov_1986,Popescu_Vaidman_1994,Beckman_2002prd}.
 They are central to the long-standing question of what observables on spacelike separated regions should be in relativistic quantum field theory \cite{Gisin_2024towardsmeasurement}, a discussion tracing back to Sorkin's impossible measurement \cite{Sorkin_1993} (see \cite{Fraser_2023} for the history).
 This foundational motivation has driven efforts to identify localizable measurements and to build concrete localization protocols.